China's Xi says determined to settle India border issue

 "China has the determination to work with India through friendly consultation to settle the boundary question at an early date," Xi said after summit talks with Indian Prime Minister Narendra Modi in New Delhi.

-"We also have the sincerity to work with India to maintain peace and tranquility in the border areas before we are finally able to settle the boundary question."
+"We also have the sincerity to work with India to maintain peace and tranquillity in the border areas before we are finally able to settle the boundary question."

-Xi also said China would support India becoming a full member of the Shanghai Cooperation Organization (SCO) - a regional security body whose largest members are China and Russia.
+Xi also said China would support India becoming a full member of the Shanghai Cooperation Organisation (SCO) - a regional security body whose largest members are China and Russia.

 China's Foreign Ministry said in a statement released in Beijing that China welcomed both India and its great regional rival, Pakistan, joining the SCO.